gilmerperez/readme-generator/output/README-2.md

   ## Questions

-  My GitHub Profile
+  My GitHub Profile af

-  Contact me through e-mail if you have any other questions
+  Contact me through e-mail if you have any other questions age

   ## Contributing

-  ags
+  qwgr

   ## Tests

-  ag
+  fgse